 CCM is a drug rehabilitation center for men.
-The national success rate for drug rehabilitation programs is 12%.
+The national success rate for addiction recovery programs is 12%.
 The success rate for CCM is 36%.

 Thirty-six percent may seem disappointing, but it’s 3 times the national average, and this percentage only shows how dreadfully difficult it is to cure addiction.
 But if anyone can do it, it’s CCM.